GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Introduction

-In this paper, we answer the following key questions: (1) How can the sensory systems in MR headsets effectively capture group behavior during collaborative tasks?
+Therefore, this paper addresses the crucial need for a deeper understanding of group behavior in MR by answering the following key questions: (1) How can the sensory systems in MR headsets effectively capture group behavior during collaborative tasks?
 (2) What algorithms can process and interpret the data to infer group behavior?
 (3) Can we correlate group behavior with task-related performance metrics?
+To address these questions, we introduce \sysname, a novel framework for \uline{g}roup \uline{b}ehavior \uline{a}nalysis in \uline{MR}.
+Our contributions are as follows:

-In answering these questions, this paper makes the following contributions: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Passive Sensing for Group Behavior Detection:} We designed a framework for \uline{group} \uline{be}havior \uline{a}nalysis in \uline{MR} or \sysname for short, with three key features.
-The first feature is \textbf{\textit{unobtrusive data collection}} where the system is designed and implemented to collect data without disturbing the natural flow of group interactions and overall MR experience.
-Second is \textbf{\textit{rich data capture}}, as \sysname captures a wide range of sensor modalities available in the state-of-the-art MR headsets, providing a holistic understanding of group behavior.
-Finally, \textbf{\textit{ubiquitous operation}}, as data is efficiently acquired without human intervention.
+\begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Passive Sensing for Group Behavior Detection:} \sysname is designed for unobtrusive data collection, preserving the natural flow of group interactions and the overall MR experience.
+It captures a rich range of sensor modalities available in state-of-the-art MR headsets, providing a holistic understanding of group behavior.
+Furthermore, \sysname operates ubiquitously, acquiring data efficiently without human intervention.
+This addresses the need for capturing the complex dynamics of MR collaboration without disrupting the experience.

 \item \textbf{Interpretation of Group Behavior} We developed a systematic framework grounded in social network analysis to interpret and classify group behavior.
-This framework analyzes patterns of interaction and influence within the group, providing insights into group behavior by exploiting sociometric data and network analysis.
+This framework analyzes patterns of interaction and influence within the group, providing crucial insights by exploiting sociometric data and network analysis.
+This directly addresses the challenge of interpreting the rich data captured by MR sensors.

-\item \textbf{Application of \sysname on Real-World User Study}: We validated the \sysname framework through a comprehensive user study involving $44$ participants, examining its efficacy in capturing and interpreting group behavior within a real-world collaborative MR environment.
-This study enabled us to evaluate the system's performance in practical settings.
+\item \textbf{Application of \sysname on Real-World User Study}: We validated \sysname through a comprehensive user study with 44 participants, examining its efficacy in capturing and interpreting group behavior within a real-world collaborative MR environment.
+This provides empirical evidence of the system's practical applicability.